zyme-xd/discordcaptcha/README.md

 Enter the role id in the double quotes and the bot should work.

 This bot will be updated every 2nd week.

+!!
+Make sure that the bot role is the first in the list, otherwise the bot doesn't have enough permissions to give the user a role. http://i.imgur.com/HxcFys2.png !!